noscripter/ant-design/components/carousel/demo/autoplay.md

 ## en-US

-Timing of scrolling to the next.
+Timing of scrolling to the next card/picture.

 ````jsx
 import { Carousel } from 'antd';